-In Key Stage 1, children study a different text type every four weeks.
-The text type alternates between fiction and non-fiction to allow the chance for children to write for a range of purposes and audiences and to learn about genre specific features (both grammatical and structural).
+In Key Stage 1, children study a different text type every half-term and over the year, this will vary between fiction and non-fiction.
+This is to allow the chance for children to write for a range of purposes and audiences, and to learn about genre specific features (both grammatical and structural).

 A pre-learning task is given to the children before the unit of writing begins which asks them to complete short tasks linked to the text type and specific grammatical features.
-Their achievement on this is then used to group the children according to their needs and provide differentiated tasks.
+Their achievement on this is then used to inform future teaching.